 Women who experience domestic violence often have difficulties leaving their partners due to fear, Raphaella stayed with her partner for so long because of coercion.

-“I couldn’t do it before because I thought he was watching me all the time, and every time I had tried to run away before I got bruises and broken noses, and split heads,” says Raphaella.
+“I couldn’t do it before because I thought he was watching me all the time, and every time I had tried to run away before, I got bruises and broken noses, and split heads,” says Raphaella.

 She ended up in prison for solicitation and had a confrontation with a guard who beat her into a coma.
-After recovering from this coma, Raphaella knew needed to make a change.
+After recovering from this coma, Raphaella knew she needed to make a change.

 “It was a three-day coma, when I woke up my speech wasn’t full,” says Raphaella in tears.
 “I was facing assault charges on an officer, luckily they saw the tape and let me out, but I went right back to my pimp.”